lawlz/PSToThePeople/README.md

     * format outputs - cuz you can
     * what tha $_,?,%, $?,"`n" etc
 2. PowerShell Profiles
-    * How you can get one
+    * What they are
+    * How to use and my use cases
-    * What I use mine for
+    * Walk through mine
 3. Never open ADUC again!
 ADTools to the rescue!
     * How many active user objects
     * How many domain admins
         * admincount=1 caveats
     * compare some user to group memberships
-    * stale passwords for ADObjects -> https://blogs.technet.microsoft.com/russellt/2016/05/26/passwd_notreqd/
+    * stale passwords or no password needed for [ADObjects](https://blogs.technet.microsoft.com/russellt/2016/05/26/passwd_notreqd/)
-4. Tickle Outlook .net to send mail
+4. Tickle Outlook to send mail
     * Incident Response, use case, code, and demo
 5. Show the Power of the Shell  <--time permitting
     * add-type to add custom types